joinself/self-ruby-sdk/README.md

 @app.authenticated?(response_body)
 ```

+## Documentation

+You can find documentation for this gem on https://aldgate-ventures.github.io/self-gem/

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.